Digital health apps and telemedicine in South Africa

 10. Does the law in your jurisdiction regulate under what circumstances physicians can use telemedicine in order to treat patients?

-• Telemedicine may only be practised where there is an existing doctor-patient relationship between the patient and the healthcare practitioner (“consulting healthcare practitioner”) who conducts a “face-to-face” interview or examination with the patient and refers patient’s information to a remote location for further advice or intervention.
+- Telehealth may only be practiced where there is an existing doctor-patient relationship between the patient and the healthcare practitioner (“consulting healthcare practitioner”) who conducts a “face-to-face” interview or examination with the patient and refers patient’s information to a remote location for further advice or intervention.

-• Health care practitioners using telemedicine must ensure:
+- Health care practitioners using telehealth must ensure:

-• that all data message transmissions, websites or online software platforms which they use for telemedicine services, comply with the provisions of ECTA in respect of privacy, authentication and the collection of personal information;
+- that all data message transmissions, websites or online software platforms which they use for telehealth services, comply with the provisions of ECTA in respect of privacy, authentication and the collection of personal information; and

 11. Do the standards of care applicable to physicians change in the context of using telemedicine?

-No, the standards of care do not change when using telemedicine.
+No, the standards of care do not change when using telehealth

 11.1 Are there legal requirements for physicians to give disclaimers or other types of notices to patients (as part of the consent process) before using telemedicine?
 If so, please indicate these.

-Yes.
-The HPCSA Telemedicine Guidelines provide that the professional discretion of healthcare practitioners engaging in telemedicine regarding the diagnosis, scope of care or treatment should not be limited or influenced by non-clinical considerations of telemedicine technologies.
-A documented medical evaluation must be done, and the relevant clinical history necessary to diagnose underlying conditions as well as any contra-indications regarding the recommended treatment must be obtained before providing treatment, including issuing prescriptions, electronically or otherwise.
-The servicing practitioner must:
+The professional discretion of healthcare practitioners engaging in telehealth regarding the diagnosis, scope of care or treatment should not be limited to or influenced by non-clinical considerations of telehealth use and technologies.
+It is also essential that the relevant clinical history is obtained in order to diagnose underlying conditions, as well as any contra-indications regarding the recommended treatment must be obtained before providing treatment, including issuing prescriptions, electronically or otherwise.

-• ensure that the advice or treatment suggestions given were understood by the consulting practitioner and the patient;
+- ensure that the advice or treatment suggestions given were understood by the consulting practitioner and the patient; and

-• when telemedicine is used the patient should be informed of the persons who will access their information, the purpose of the telemedicine service, the cost of the service and what the implications of the use of such information will be; and
+- when telemedicine is used, the patient should be informed of the persons who will access their information, the purpose of the telemedicine service, the cost of the service and what the implications of the use of such information will be.

 11.2 Does the use of telemedicine increase the risk of liability (e.g., if a physician is asked to certify someone’s fitness to engage in a particular employment and does so virtually versus an in-person consultation)?